krystal/klogger/README.md

 logger.info("Hello world!")

 # To add additional tags to the line, you can do so by passing a hash.
-logger.info("Sending e-mail", receipient: "adam@example.com", subject: "Hello world!")
+logger.info("Sending e-mail", recipient: "adam@example.com", subject: "Hello world!")

 # The message is optional and you can just pass a hash too
 logger.info(ip_address: "1.2.3.4", method: "POST", path: "/login")